Midlothian, Virginia: Coal mining

 The Village area of today's Midlothian started as a settlement of coal miners in the 18th century which were among the oldest mining shafts in the United States.
 In 1709, Midlothian produced the first commercially mined coal in the United States.
 Among other participants in the area's emerging coal business was Colonel Henry "Harry" Heth, a businessman who emigrated from England about 1759.
 He established offices at Norfolk and Manchester, where several generations of his family were also involved in the business.

 During the American Revolution, coal produced in the Midlothian coal pits supplied the cannon factory on the James River at Westham, upstream from Richmond; it produced shot and shells for the Continental Army.
 By the end of the War, developers shipped Chesterfield coal to Philadelphia, New York, Boston and to every city in Virginia.
 Commenting on the area's coal in his Notes on the State of Virginia (1781–82), then-Governor Thomas Jefferson stated: "The country on James river, from 15 to 20 miles above Richmond, and for several miles northward and southward, is replete with mineral coal of a very excellent quality."
 During his presidency, Jefferson ordered coal from the Black Heath Mine in Midlothian for use in the White House.

 In 1989 the Chesterfield County Board of Supervisors approved a special area plan for Midlothian Mines Park, partly as a response to economic growth along Midlothian Turnpike resulting in population explosion.
 The core of the new "Special Area Plan" was based on the boundary of the plan of 1989 and extended westward to Route 288 as a natural boundary, and a map of the Midlothian community special area plan boundary was provided by John G. Ownby for the Richmond Times-Dispatch.
 Midlothian Mines Park, on the site of the first commercially-mined coal deposits in the Colony of Virginia, first opened for visitors in 2004.
+The Special Area Plan was updated in 2019.